-Unit members desiring to participate in the Reduced Workload Program shall identify their own partner and the two shall jointly submit an application to the Human Resource Services Division no later than March 1 in order to reduce their workload for the subsequent school year.
-Applications will be considered on a first-come, first served basis.
+Unit members desiring to participate in the Reduced Workload Program shall submit an application to the Human Resource Services Division no later than March 1 in order to reduce their workload for the subsequent school year.
+Two unit members applying to enter into the reduced workload program may file a joint application to share one assignment.
+A unit member applying to enter into the reduced workload program may also request to share an assignment with an identified job share participant in the Job-Share Program outlined in Article 21.